stanford-rc/www.sherlock.stanford.edu/src/docs/software/list.md

 The full list of software centrally installed and managed on Sherlock is in the tables below.

-!!! warning "Work in progress"
+!!! todo "Work in progress"

-    Software installations on Sherlock is an ever ongoing process.
+    Software installations on Sherlock are an ever ongoing process.
 We're continuously adding new software to the list.
 If you're looking for something that is not in the list, please take a look [here][url_installations] for options.